divvybloc/payments-dev-portal/README.md

 # Payments Developer Portal Enhancements

 ## Project Overview
-WEX needed to create new API endpoints to streamline data processing and meet mobility customer requirements, resulting in faster and more reliable access to key business data.
+Created new API endpoints to streamline data processing and meet mobility customer requirements, resulting in faster and more reliable access to key business data.

 ## Key Features
 - New API endpoints with enhanced data access and processing speed.